damianhakert/damianhakert.github.io/source/jobs/partner-marketing-manager/index.html.md

 ## Requirements

-* Degree in business/marketing or related field
-* 3-5 years experience in marketing, business development, or sales experience, preferably at an enterprise technology company
+* 2-4 years experience in product marketing, preferably at an enterprise technology company
 * A proven track record for creating compelling joint positioning and messaging
 * Strong communication skills without a fear of over communication.
 This role will require effective collaboration and coordination across internal and external contributors
 * Extremely detail-oriented and organized, able to manage multiple projects to meet deadlines